AnnieTran-IJ/unit-2/Project/README.md

         x_smoothed.append(x_average)
     return x_smoothed
 ```
 This function takes two parameters: windowSize (an integer) and x (a list).
 It starts with creating a new list for the smoothed x values.
 Then it goes into a for loop and repeats for length of list x minus windowSize.
-The process being repeated includes making a variable called x_section which is value of x from i to i+windowSize.
+The process being repeated includes making a variable called x_section which is the value of x from i to i+windowSize.
 It then takes the average of all these values (sum of everything in the list divided by windowSize).
 Then, that value is appended to the list x_smoothed and when the loop finishes, is returned.

-We can consider cub() and plot_cub_model() together:
+We created this function because it’s crucial when we want to graph smoothed data.
+This is from an exercise we did in class.

+Plot_cub_model():
 ```
 def plot_cub_model(value):
     x = [i for i in range(len(value))]